Donuts (album): Composition

+Overview

-Donuts is an instrumental hip hop album; the only lyrics on it are short phrases and gasps taken from various records.
-Donuts contains 31 tracks, which was J Dilla's age at the time of recording.
-Most songs are quite short, running at lengths of 1–1.5 minutes each, and vary in style and tone.
+Donuts is an instrumental hip hop album containing 31 tracks; the only lyrics on it are short phrases and gasps taken from various records.
+Most songs usually run for 1–1.5 minutes, consist of looped jazz and soul samples, and vary in style and tone; said tracks also start and end abruptly.
+The track order is also unusual: the album begins with an outro and ends with an intro.
+Collin Robinson of Stereogum believed it was a metaphor for Dilla's sampling.
 Clash called the album "a conversation between two completely different producers".
-The original press release for the album compared it to scanning radio stations in an unfamiliar city.
+The original press release for the album compared it to scanning radio stations in an unfamiliar city, while Dilla described it as a compilation of music he thought as "a little too much for the MCs."

-The track order is also unusual: the album begins with an outro and ends with the intro.
-According to Collin Robinson of Stereogum, "it's almost too perfect a metaphor for Dilla's otherworldly ability to flip the utter shit out of anything he sampled".
-The ending of the final track flows right into the beginning of the first one, forming an infinite loop, and alluding to donuts' circular form.